 This is Casi’s second year of AmeriCorps service with Habitat Metro Denver.
 While she worked with Habitat’s Real Estate Development team her first year, she’ll be switching gears and serving as a construction crew leader.
 “I look forward to continuing to grow the relationships that I have built with our amazing staff and volunteers, and to serving directly on our construction sites.”

-Evan is looking forward to serving homeowners across metro Denver as a construction crew leader this year.
-He recently earned a degree in political science from Salisbury University and plans to continue his education by pursuing a master’s degree in public policy.
+Evan is continuing his role as a Habitat Metro Denver construction crew leader after starting with the organization in September 2021.
+Following his service, Evan, who has a degree in political science from Salisbury University, plans to pursue a master’s degree in public policy.